Adrian Bejan is a rebel with a cause and a good job.

 Many would like to see that gap closed, and a totally equal society created.
 According to Bejan, that’s impossible, from a physics perspective.

-The distribution of all things is determined by vascular patterns, like those of tree branches or river tributaries.
 Recently he published a paper in the Journal of Applied Physics, arguing that wealth inequality is inevitable because of, and can even be predicted by, constructal law.
 That’s because the distribution of all things—across the social, political, and economic worlds—is determined by vascular patterns, like those of tree branches or river tributaries, Bejan says.
 They fork and morph to create new streams, naturally.
 And, naturally, these branches and tributaries are unequal.

 Bejan illustrates that hierarchy is unavoidable using Horton’s law of stream numbers, which says that three to five tributaries emerge over the lifetime of a mother stream.
 As the mother streams calve and then the next generation of tributaries in turn calves again, uniformity disappears.
 When Horton’s law’s multiplier is applied to the movement of wealth in a society, Bejan says, even modest complexity—five families in a tiny village, for example—leads to a non-uniform distribution of wealth.

 That non-uniformity grows ever more complex, with more and more differences in wealth (and associated opportunities) created over time and as a society grows.
 Eliminating all the differences is already impossible at a small scale and grows unthinkable the larger the society.